Zagidziran/chat-server-poc/README.md

 ## Endpoint
 The default endpoint is http://your-host:5000/next-chat.
 The host name is depend on your deployment configuration and for a local Kubernetes cluster is localhot.

+### Cloud endpoint
+The service is deployed in the Azure and can be accessed at http://http://20.73.35.46:5000/next-chat

 ## Inter cluster communications
 Containers within Kubernetes clusters access each other by internal service name (hardcoded).